 “I cannot tell you how happy I am that I have taken up drawing again.
 I had been thinking about it for a long time, but always considered it impossible and beyond my abilities.”

 Although his paintings are much more popular than his drawings, Van Gogh is considered a master draftsman as well (see biography).
 Even after Van Gogh began painting, he continued to draw often doing studies of paintings before and after he completed the canvas.
 Through drawing he could capture light and images more quickly than painting.
 He would also sketch out his vision for a painting as practice before beginning the painting.
 In order to show his paintings to others, mainly to his brother Theo, Van Gogh drew several paintings after they were completed so that they were more portable and could be mailed.
 The following is a study of his most famous painting Starry Night.

-For more information on some of Van Gogh’s most famous drawings click on the links below or to view a complete list of all Vincent van Gogh’s drawings.
+For more information on some of Van Gogh’s most famous drawings click on the links below or visit the catalog to view a complete list of all Vincent van Gogh’s drawings.
 From this list you can select a drawing by name to view it on screen.